LleeMcD/Election_Analysis/README.md

-# Election_Analysis
-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
+## Challenge  Overview
+Tom, the client, asked for assistance with an election audit of the tabulated results for a US congressional precinct in Colorado.
+The goal of the audit was to generate a vote count report to certify the race.
+This audit is usually done in Excel.
+However, Seth (Tom's manager) asked if there was a way to automate the process by using Python.
+Seth clarified that if the audit was successfully performed with Python, the code could be used to audit other congressional and senatorial districts.
+The code would also be used for reporting local elections.

+#### Voting Methods
+There were three primary voting methods for the election, which were as follows:
+- Mail in ballots, which are typically counted in the central office.
+- Punch cards, which are collected and fed into a machine that tabulates vote totals and sends the results to the central office.
+- Direct recording electronic (DRE) counting machines, which are sent to the central office and read by a computer.

+Findings were requested for:
-1. Calculate the total number of votes cast.
+- The total number of votes that were cast.
-2. Get a complete list of candidates who received votes.
-3. Calculate the total number of votes each candidate received.
+- The total number of votes for each candidate.
-4. Calculate the percentage of votes each candidate won.
+- The percentage of votes for each candidate.
-5. Determine the winner of the election based on popular vote.
+- The winner of the election based on the popular vote.

-## Resources
-- Data Source: election_results.csv
-- Software: Python 3.7.6, Visual Studio Code 1.58.0
+- The voter turnout for each county
+- The percentage of votes from each county
+- The percentage of votes from each county out of the total count
+- The county with the highest turnout.

-## Summary
+## Election Audit Results
 The analysis of the election shows that:
 - There were 369,711 votes cast in the election.
 - The candidates were: